OUR ULTIMATE COVID BOOKING GUARANTEE. FIND OUT MORE

-If you didn’t already know, Japan takes its cherry blossom season extremely seriously: blogs, papers, weekly reports, trends, spas and even talk shows follow the blooms across the country.
-They’ve even got a special Japanese word devoted to cherry blossom-watching: Hanami.
+Japan takes cherry blossom season extremely seriously: blogs, papers, weekly reports and even talk shows follow the blooms across the country.
+They’ve even got a special Japanese word devoted to cherry-blossom watching: hanami.
 OTT?
 Of course not.
 Here’s how, when and where to see Japan’s cherry blossom tress in full bloom.

-So, when is it all happening?
-The forecast, for now, estimates that the country’s cherry blossoms will start to flower around mid-March, and continue until early May.
-You can see them at more than 1,000 locations across the bloomin’ beautiful nation, the best spots to snap that perfect Instagram range from Hokkaido, the northernmost of Japan’s islands, to Kagoshima, a seaside prefecture on Kyushu, Tokyo.
+So, when does it happen?
+The cherry blossoms usually start to flower around mid-March, and continue until early May.
+You can see them at more than 1,000 locations across the bloomin’ beautiful nation, including Hokkaido, the northernmost of Japan’s main islands, Kagoshima, a seaside prefecture on Kyushu, and the capital, Tokyo.

-It’s not all concrete, though.
-Everything is weather-dependent, and according to the Japan Meteorological Corporation, the “flowering and full bloom dates of cherry blossoms depend on the temperature patterns from autumn of the preceding year.”
+It’s not all set in stone, though.
+Everything is weather-dependent and, according to the Japan Meteorological Corporation, the “flowering and full bloom dates of cherry blossoms depend on the temperature patterns from autumn of the preceding year”.

 Peak cherry blossom season is short.
 From flower to bloom to the petals falling from the trees, the entire process typically lasts no more than two weeks, so you’d better plan ahead.
 If you want to find some luxury accommodation for your cherry blossom adventure, we recommend these stunning hotels across the country, which include places to stay in Tokyo, Osaka, Hokkaido, Fukuoka and Nagoya.